RajuBairi129/G-APP/README.md

 # Groccy – Indian Grocery Delivery App (Private)

-Groccy is a private, mobile-first grocery delivery app designed specifically for Indian stores and users in the USA.
+Groccy is a private, mobile grocery delivery app designed specifically for Indian stores and users in the USA.
 The frontend is built using React Native and supports seamless features like:

 - 📍 Location-based vendor discovery
 - 🛒 Smart cart & checkout system